Ever wondered, “what’s the best way to look after my bras?”

-We know that there will be times when you need to use a washing machine.
-If you follow these guidelines and you won’t go far wrong.
+We know that there will be times when you need to use a washing machine however so if you follow these guidelines and you won’t go far wrong.

-Taking care, fasten the bra and place into a wash bag or tied up pillow case.
-This will stop them from catching on other clothing and to stop the underwires coming in contact with the drum.
-This contact can cause the fabric on the underwires to wear.
-Leaving you with that stabbing feeling next time you wear your favourite bra.
-Should one escape in your machine it can be a costly job to fix.
+Taking care, fasten the bra and place it into a wash bag or tied up pillowcase.
+This will stop them from catching on to other clothing and to stop the underwires from coming in contact with the drum.
+This contact can cause the fabric on the underwires to wear, leaving you with that stabbing feeling next time you wear your favourite bra and should one escape into your machine it can be a costly job to fix.

 How do I hand wash my bras?

-We recommend caring for your delicates by washing with luke warm water and a gentle detergent.
-Some detergents can be too harsh for delicates.
+We recommend caring for your delicates by washing them gently with lukewarm water and a gentle detergent.
+Some detergents can be too harsh for delicates so look out for one specifically for delicates if you can.
 We always recommend one specially formulated for delicate fabrics such as lace.

 Make sure that you rub the band of the bra and the fabric covering the wires well.
 These are the parts that come into the most contact with areas that may sweat.
 You should take care not to twist or bend the wires while washing.

-Once washed rinse in cool water and hang to drip dry.
-Tumble driers are a no no, due to the high temperatures which can damage the fabrics elasticity.
+Once washed rinse in cool water, and hang to drip dry.
+Tumble driers are a big no-no when it comes to your underwear due to the high temperatures which can damage the elasticity of the fabric.
 We know it sounds like extra work but once you get into the habit of doing this it will only take five minutes out of your day.